 This was a very hard anime to rate, if you were to take this 25 minutes and compare it to

 the same length of time in any other anime, Voices of a distant start would win hands down, but because its so short when it came to the end, I was just wishing it would continue for even just another 20 minutes.
-It left me feeling satisifed but not quite furfilled.
+It left me feeling satisfied but not quite fulfilled.

 I can see what 'they' tried to do with this anime, purify and distill it, and in that regard it was pulled off flawlessly.
 The one problem I have is I feel that the characters drew the short end of the stick and at times, the storyline felt quite rushed.

-A truly rememorable anime and one that I highly recommend.
+A truly memorable anime and one that I highly recommend.

 One of the shortest anime out there, Voices of a Distant Star is also in my most humble opinion, one of the best I've ever come across.
 Following the story of two young friends, they are suddenly divided by the reaches of space.
 Their contact with each other becomes limited to text messaging.
 Soon the messages take days to reach, then months, and eventually years.
 The work that put the now-well-known Makoto Shinkai on the map, this bittersweet tale is one not to be missed.